 The Grand Tour is the outer circuit in the Northwest area of Angkor Thom.
 The route is more extensive as it includes Banteay Srei Temple (The Lady Temple) which is farther away from the reservoir area.

 The first temple we saw in the morning.
 Surrounded by an artificial lake, the temple was a crematorium as this was where the funerals took place in the 16th century.
 There are pits on the walls where the cremation happened – although it is believed that the temple was originally built in the mid-10 century and dedicated to Shiva – one of the Trinity in Hinduism.

 Ta Som is a small temple in Angkor and was built at the end of the 12th century for King Jayavarman VII.
 It is located in the northeast of Angkor Thom and the east of Neak Pean.

 Neak Poan Temple

 The Neak Poan Temple is located in the middle of the Jayatataka reservoir and served as a hospital in ancient times.
 On the way entering the temple, we saw the locals catching fish in the reservoir in the dry season (in the mud…)

 Preah Khan Temple

 Preah Khan was built in the 12th century for King Jayavarman VII to honor his father.
 It is located in the northeast of Angkor Thom just west of the Jayatataka.
 The temple was originally a Buddhist Temple until King Jayavarman VIII was on the throne as a Hindu King.
-The Buddhist statues and sculpture were destroyed in his anti-Buddhist reaction and replaced by Hindu gods – like Garuda.
+The Buddhist statues and sculptures were destroyed in his anti-Buddhist reaction and replaced by Hindu gods – like Garuda.
 Statues of Garuda, the humanoid bird Hindu god, were placed on the wall every 30 meters apart to protect the temple against evil spirits.
 The temple was like a maze with rooms connected from one to another, and I was amazed by the details engraved on the walls.